The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 Kanna flipped herself over to get up, but she found that her strength had not yet returned.
 She felt weak, nauseous, just as she had at the mouth of the cavern at the monastery.
 She had to fight not to purge again right in front of Goda.
 Even just the impulse to empty herself made the Shame snake twitch inside her, and this time she could sense it more acutely than she had before.
 She was painfully aware of it even though she could not see it.

 “You are nothing.
 You are no one.
 Just as I am, you are.
 You simply are.
 There is no who or what.
 There is no self.
-The self is a lie.
+This is the biggest lie you have ever been told.
 You are only an experience, right now, in this moment.
 To say ‘I am’ is enough.
-The rest—your past, your future, your identity—is just a story.”
+The rest—your past, your future, your identity—is only a story.”

 “Oh, no. You are nothing, and the nothing does exist.
 But the snakes are just stories that you tell yourself.
-If all the snakes unravel, your false self will die and you will become a funnel for the Goddess, which is your true self.
-You will become the happiest creature alive because you will surrender to your purpose without resistance.
-In fact, you are the Goddess already; you just pretend to be Kanna Rava.
+If all the snakes unravel, your false self will die and you will become a funnel for the Goddess.
+Even deep in the midst of a story, you will remember that the character is not really you—that you are in fact the Goddess who has been dreaming up this tale all along—and so you will surrender to your true purpose without resistance, because you will see that it is only a story and there is nothing to fear.
+So you see, you are just pretending to be Kanna Rava.
 You wear many masks, Goddess!
 You’re playing hide-and-seek with yourself.”

 “That doesn’t make any sense!
 You’re speaking in riddles!
 You’re not full of emptiness, you’re full of bullshit!”
 She found the strength to push herself up onto her knees in front of Goda and she slammed her hands against the woman, but the woman’s frame did not waver.
 Kanna heaved and closed her eyes.
 She pressed her face to Goda’s chest.
 “Is that why you did this to yourself?
 To make all the snakes dissolve?
 To die this second kind of death?”

 “Yes,” Goda said.
 “I could not live with myself after what I had done.
-It was the self that tormented me, and so I sought to unravel it and destroy it, even if a small part of it still lives on in me, a part that I can’t let go of.”
+It was the self that tormented me, and so I sought to unravel it and destroy it, even if I have not yet been able to collect all its fractured pieces.
+There are many to find.
+They will reveal themselves in their own time.
+But there’s a part that overshadows all the others, a serpent that I’ve tried hard to let go of, and yet it lives on in me.
+I can’t let it go.”
 She took in a deep sigh that seemed to fill her lungs with the nothing that surrounded them.
-“But for all purposes, that Goda Brahm is gone.
-I am no one—or nearly so.
-There’s one last piece.
-It too will have to die before I can pass through the gateway to freedom.”
+“But for all purposes, Goda Brahm is gone.
+I have been No One—or nearly so—for a long time.
+The only time The Someone in me comes back is whenever the name of that serpent is called and it starts to reawaken.”

-Goda stood up then and began walking towards the opening of the cave, where the moonlight was striking.
-Kanna gazed after her.
-She writhed against the floor; she tried to pull herself forward.
-Still, she was too proud to ask for help, even though she had never felt so broken in her life.
+Goda stood up then, leaving Kanna to slide to the ground once again.
+She walked with purpose towards the opening of the cave, where the moonlight was striking, where the serpents could not erupt again.
+Kanna tried to follow her.
+She writhed against the floor as she clawed her way forward.
+She was too proud to ask for help, even though she had never felt so broken in her life.

-Goda offered nothing as Kanna struggled in the cavern.
-She stood at the entrance and watched.
-It was only once Kanna had painfully dragged herself out into the dim light, that Goda stooped down and picked her up—but instead of slinging her over a shoulder as she had in the desert, she carried Kanna in her arms and pressed her against her chest.
+Goda offered nothing as Kanna struggled.
+It was only once Kanna had painfully dragged herself out into the dim light that Goda stooped down and picked her up—but instead of slinging her over a shoulder as she had in the desert, she carried Kanna gently in her arms.

 “Why did you abandon me?”
 Kanna whispered, her eyes drooping.
 She was barely conscious of what she was saying.